How to Get to Bonaire

 Once on Curacao take a “puddle jumper” to Bonaire.
 Between Curacao and Bonaire the flight is only about 40 minutes from the time you board to the time you land.
 Flying time of only about 20 minutes in the air makes it an easy hop over.
 Fly Aruba Air, Divi Divi, EZ air or Winair.

-Another option is to get to Aruba and take an Aruba Air or Divi Divi flight from there (possibly connecting in Curacao).
-There are quite a few options from various cities around the US to get to Aruba.
-Aruba is a little farther away from Bonaire and the flight from Aruba to Bonaire could involve a stop in Curacao – so generally speaking Curacao is a better option if you can’t get to Bonaire direct on Delta or United.
+Another option, fly to Aruba and take an Aruba Air, Divi Divi or WinAir flight from Queen Beatrix Airport, AUA with a possible connection in Curacao.
+Quite a few options exist from various cities around the US to fly to Aruba.
+Aruba is a little farther away from Bonaire and the flight from Aruba to Bonaire could involve a stop in Curacao – so generally speaking Curacao is a better option if you can’t find a way to Bonaire direct on Delta, United or American.

 But you’re going to have to put up with a few changes of plane if you’re coming from anywhere other than Ft.
 Lauderdale.
 (Your location to Fort Lauderdale and from there to Aruba and from there to Curacao on Insel Air, changing planes yet again for Curacao-Bonaire.
 This island-hopping option could work for travelers spending a few days on each of the ABC islands.

 Flights from Amsterdam (connecting in Amsterdam from anywhere in Europe):

 - The only flight options direct to Bonaire from Europe involve a stop at Amsterdam’s (Amazing) Schipol Airport.